bkolada/ibuk_scraper/README.md

 To do:
--everything :D
++ everything :D
--maybe give an poor quality for less size
++ maybe give an poor quality for less size
--